Code-Institute-Submissions/amyloid/README.md

 Sharing user stories will help personalise the disease and make any patient feel less alone.
 The form maintains a simplicity that focuses on the least information necessary.

-It's only necessary to include their first name and email address.
+It's only necessary to include their first name and location.

 ![IMAGE](.)